ElePT/qiskit-terra/docs/migration_guides/algorithms_migration.rst

-The remainder of this migration guide will focus on the algorithms with migration alternatives within ``qiskit.algorithms``, that is, those under refactoring types 1 and 2.
+The remainder of this migration guide will focus on the algorithms with migration alternatives within :mod:`qiskit.algorithms`, that is, those under refactoring types 1 and 2.

 Background
 ==========

 *Back to* `TL;DR`_

-The ``qiskit.algorithms`` module was originally built on top of the :mod:`qiskit.opflow` library and the :class:`~qiskit.utils.QuantumInstance` utility.
+The :mod:`qiskit.algorithms` module was originally built on top of the :mod:`qiskit.opflow` library and the :class:`~qiskit.utils.QuantumInstance` utility.
 The development of the :mod:`~qiskit.primitives` introduced a higher-level execution paradigm, with the ``Estimator`` for computation of expectation values for observables, and ``Sampler`` for executing circuits and returning probability distributions.
-These tools allowed to refactor the ``qiskit.algorithms`` module, and deprecate both :mod:`qiskit.opflow` and :class:`~qiskit.utils.QuantumInstance`.
+These tools allowed to refactor the :mod:`qiskit.algorithms` module, and deprecate both :mod:`qiskit.opflow` and :class:`~qiskit.utils.QuantumInstance`.

 .. attention::